ccrudkin/env/README.md

 ## TODO:
 * Stabilize unsupervised running.
   * Why does it fail?
 WiFi/Internet disconnect?
 How to resolve?
   * CXN to mongoDB fails.
 On fail, try to connect to something else reliable, e.g., Google, to rule out network issues.
 [Reference](https://paulgalow.com/how-to-check-for-internet-connectivity-node).
+Use simpler mitigations before elevating to reboot.
   * Logging:
     * use logger (Winston?)
     * add DEBUG=app:* to cron task